Abss0x7tbh/massNS/README.md

 - `*.ns.cloudflare.com`
 - `*.*.dynect.com/net`
 - `*.ultradns.net/org/biz/com`
+- `dnsimple`
-and a lot more..
+and a lot more to be found.

+Make sure the target you are testing this against has the above nameservers in place.

 # Test Case

-Against Paypal the tool could gather `698` authoritative nameservers turned resolvers, a combination of dns servers from both `dynect` & `ultradns`
+Against Paypal the tool could gather `698` authoritative nameservers turned resolvers, a combination of dns servers from both `dynect` & `ultradns` a spaypal employs them.

 **P.S** : This is purely experimental.
 Please do share what you think of this approach.
 Thanks!